-The port of call of Port Vendres is situated close to the Spanish border, giving a temperate Mediterranean weather.
+The Cruise Port of Port Vendres is situated close to the Spanish border, giving a temperate Mediterranean weather.
 The cruise wharf is situated in the main harbor.
 City center is about 1.5 km.
 Most cruise ships will be at anchor and will use tenders to bring you ashore to the center of town.

 Map to take along.